 - Lake Mary High School

 Additionally, Seminole State College and the University of Central Florida have Sanford/Lake Mary campuses, while Valencia College has close campuses in Winter Park and Orlando.
 Rollins College and Full Sail University are also located nearby in Winter Park, and there is an ITT Technical Institute campus in Lake Mary as well.

 While Lake Mary provides easy access to major destinations like the Orlando theme parks and resorts, the city of Orlando, Winter Park, and Daytona Beach, there's a good deal to do even closer to home.
 It offers a full selection of medical and professional services, shopping, dining, golf courses, and entertainment.

 Economic development has boomed around the city, but particularly in Downtown Lake Mary, where residents enjoy dozens of retail shops and restaurants.
 The recent opening of the Lake Mary SunRail Station right down the road has spurred even more development around the site.

-Residents are also conveniently located close to two major malls, including Seminole Towne Center about 5 miles away in Sanford and Altamonte Mall about 10 miles away in Altamonte Springs.
+Residents are also conveniently located close to two major malls, including Seminole Towne Center, about five miles away in Sanford and Altamonte Mall about 10 miles away in Altamonte Springs.

 The Central Florida Regional Hospital in Sanford is the closest major hospital for Lake Mary Residents.
-However, Florida Hospital is slated to open a freestanding emergency room in the city in 2016.
+Advent Health is a freestanding emergency room.
 There is also a Nemours Children's Specialty Care pediatric center in town.

 Lake Mary residents are served by the nearby Sanford Orlando International Airport in Sanford, as well as the major air travel hub in Orlando, the Orlando International Airport, or MCO.